tlk00/BitMagic/samples/strsvsample10/readme.md

 this stage.

 In a real application these stages can be separated.
 Stage 1 can run offline on a machine with enough memory to build the vector.
+File streaming avoids adding a second full serialized-layout allocation during this stage.
 Stage 2 can run later in a lower-RAM process that only maps the serialized file and retrieves selected elements.

 ## Platform requirements